Rio de Janeiro's Christ the Redeemer Statue

 Who constructed this statue?

 “Christ the Redeemer” was made by French-Polish sculptor Paul Landowski.
-This statue was actually first beginning to be built in France by Landowski by clay, not in Brazil.
+This statue was first beginning to be built in France by Landowski with clay, not in Brazil.

-Christ the Redeemer unfinished ^
+Christ the Redeemer under construction

-After the pressure from the Brazilian people to Former President of Brazil Epitácio Pessoa to permit the construction of the statue, the President finally let the building happen.
+After the pressure from the Brazilian people on Former President of Brazil Epitácio Pessoa to permit the construction of the figure, the President finally let the building happen.
 Here came an iconic sculpture.